scala/docs.scala-lang/_overviews/scala3-book/domain-modeling-tools.md

     name = _name
     vocation = _vocation
 ```

-defining the two fields `name` and `vocation` together with a constructor that accepts values for the two fields and assigns them.
+This version defines the two fields `name` and `vocation`, together with a constructor that accepts values for those two fields and assigns them.

 All of the parameters of our example classes are defined as `var` fields, which means they are mutable: you can read them, and also modify them.
 If you want them to be immutable---read only---create them as `val` fields instead.